biopragmatics/oquat/docs/invalids/prefix/issn.md

-# ISBN
+# issn: International Standard Serial Number

+This page summarize the different resources that reference `issn` but use local unique identifiers that do not match the standard pattern of ^\d{4}-\d{3}[\dX]$.
+Of the 5 resources,
-The following 1 variants were found: ['ISSN']
+1 variants on the standard prefix were found: ['ISSN'].

-## `bto`
+## `bto`: BRENDA tissue / enzyme source

-Identifiers for this prefix are given correctly in BRENDA tissue / enzyme source.
+Identifiers for this prefix are given incorrectly correctly in `bto`.

 | external_xref                                                          |   usages_count | usages                                            |
 |------------------------------------------------------------------------|----------------|---------------------------------------------------|
 | `ISSN:0302-766X_(printed_version)_ISSN_1432-0878_(electronic_version)` |              1 | [BTO:0001198](https://bioregistry.io/BTO:0001198) |

-## `cco`
+## `cco`: Cell Cycle Ontology

-Identifiers for this prefix are given correctly in Cell Cycle Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cco`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|